Best LIVE Ammo Deals Online >>>

 With that in mind, building a survival kit that incorporates the car’s needs and human needs is a great idea.

 What are some of your favorite things to keep in your car for survival?
 Let us know in the comments.
-Also, be sure to check out our guide on the Ultimate Bug Out List for all the essentials you need.
-And if you have Fido with you, it might be worth reading up on the Best Dog Bug Out Bags.
+Looking for more ways to stay prepared?
+Check out our Ultimate Bug Out List for all the essentials you need.

 The Best Gun Deals, Coupons and Finds